 As my thumbnail is monochrome, I show here a colour image of the magazine cover.

 |HG||The Hyborian Gates game cards are mostly based around small elements taken from larger artworks by Boris and Julie.
 I have tried to identify the source artwork for each card but have failed to do so for one - the illustration here is that card!
 The girl looks familiar but, despite that, I cannot match her to any painting.

 I might add that I have not seen images of some of the rarest cards so there may be other unidentified artworks too.

 |As can be seen from the inscription, this lovely cartoon is a personal piece gifted to friends (presumably) of Boris – a truly delightful gift.
 (Boris, if you're reading this, hint!
 Hint!)|

 |I hold no information at all for this painting – I would guess that it is another clothing advertisement.

-The models appear to be Boris' son and daughter Dorian and Maya.
+The models appear to be Boris' children Dorian and Maya.

 |Boris1.033||An advertisement from before Boris became a fantasy artist.
 I initially thought the ad might have been for the car but the indistinct maker's name suggests that it was not the product being publicised.|

 |untitled (and uncompleted!)||BJ.03||This is a partially completed painting for an abandoned project – clearly it was stopped at a late stage otherwise Boris would not have got this far into the actual painting.